quiescentsam/quiescentsam.github.io/_posts/2020/2020-12-23-disable-kerberos-cloudera-manager.md

 ---

-I am sure the first question arising in any sane person's mind is why are we doing it? normally everyone goes the other way, we want to make the cluster more secure and kerberize the cluster.
-And here I am going the other way.
+I am sure the first question arising in any sane person's mind is why are we doing it? normally everyone goes the other way, we would want to make our cluster more secure and kerberize the cluster.
+And here I am, going the other way.
+It is due to change in how we want to use the clusters in the future.

-* our clusters are no-more multi-tenant
+* All of our clusters are no-more multi-tenant, so losing authorization was lesser of a concern.
+We no longer needed to secure data between applications.
-* We used Redhat's IPA as our Identity Provider and since we were moving to Centos, we wanted to get rid on IPA as well
+* We used Redhat's IPA as our Identity Provider and since we were moving to Centos, we wanted to get rid on IPA as well.

+I have covered the changes made to cluster configuration through Cloudera manager, but I am sure same changes can be easily made using Ambari as well.

 ---
-## Cloudera Manager Properties to change
+## Hadoop Properties to change

 | Role | Property Name | Property Value|
 | ------:| -----------:|-----------:|